 A great logo design is memorable and distinct

-Remember that the logo of a business or a blog is something what people see first.
+Remember that the logo of a business or a blog is something that people see first.
 So, it should convey all the things you want and it should be memorable.
 You can do this with the use of imagery, font, and color.
-As mentioned above though, keep it simple and don’t over do it.
+As mentioned above though, keep it simple and don’t overdo it.
 Simple logos are remembered more easily.You can read more about the use of color to convey certain feelings about your brand below.

 A great logo is versatile

 Your logo should work well in any situation.
 You may just be planning to use it on just your website today, but what if in 12 months you decide to print out business cards for a networking function you’ve been invited to?
 So, consider a logo that works on printed material too.
 Colors are not always the best for logos because they cost a lot more to print on things like flyers and business cards.
 This might not be something you really have to worry about, but it should be part of your consideration.

 Appropriate and Timeless